heedy/connectordb-android/README.md

 <a href='https://play.google.com/store/apps/details?id=com.connectordb_android&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img width="250" alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

+If feeling adventurous, you can also try the [Testing Releases](https://play.google.com/apps/testing/com.connectordb_android)

 This is the ConnectorDB android app.
 While our usage of React Native enables IOS to use a similar UI, the data-gathering extensively uses native android APIs, so it would need to be rewritten specifically for IOS.

 ## Data Gathering